isomerpages/moe-spectrasec/_i-am-a/Student/Co Curricular Activities (CCA).md

 description: ""
 third_nav_title: Student
 ---
-Co-Curricular Activities (CCA) is an important component of character education in Spectra Secondary School, and forms a part of the holistic, well-rounded education that we seek to provide our students.
+<p align="justify">Co-Curricular Activities (CCA) is an important component of character education in Spectra Secondary School, and forms a part of the holistic, well-rounded education that we seek to provide our students.

 ##### **Objectives of CCA**